Federal Public Sector Labour Relations and Employment Board: History

 The Public Service Labour Relations Board (Commission des relations de travail dans la fonction publique) was an independent quasi-judicial statutory tribunal that reported to Parliament through the Minister of Public Services and Procurement.
 It was responsible for administering the collective bargaining and grievance adjudication systems in the federal public service and in Parliament.
 Moreover, by agreement with the Government of the Yukon, the Board also administered the collective bargaining and grievance adjudication systems under the Yukon Education Staff Relations Act and the Yukon Public Service Staff Relations Act.

 In 2003, a new Public Service Labour Relations Act was passed by Parliament (S.C.
-2003, c.22), coming into force on 1 April 2005.
+2003, c.22), coming into force on 1 April 2005, replacing the Public Service Staff Relations Act (R.S.C., 1985, c.
+P-35).
 In 2014, the Board was merged with the Public Service Staffing Tribunal under the Federal Public Sector Labour Relations and Employment Board Act to form the Federal Public Sector Labour Relations and Employment Board.
-As such, today's Board is responsible for the duties that were previously dealt with by the former tribunals under the Public Service Labour Relations and Employment Board Act and the Public Service Employment Act, respectively.
+As such, today's Board is responsible for the duties that were previously dealt with by the former tribunals under the Federal Public Sector Labour Relations Act and the Public Service Employment Act, respectively.